Rocky Top / Thunderhead Mountain

 Rocky Top is roughly 1.2 miles from the Bote Mountain / Appalachian Trail junction, and requires a fairly steep climb of more than 550 feet to reach the small bald area on the western flank of the mountain (the photo on the right shows the view you'll have of Rocky Top right before you make your final ascent).
 The effort is well worth it though.
 The views are outstanding; maybe even some of the best in Great Smoky Mountains National Park (see photos below).

 The day before one of our hikes a few years ago, a major front passed through the Smokies and blew most of the haze out of the area.
-From "good ole Rocky Top" we could see Fontana Lake, Cades Cove, Townsend and Maryville, and possibly all the way up to Knoxville.
+From the summit of Rocky Top we could see Fontana Lake, Cades Cove, Townsend and Maryville, and possibly all the way up to Knoxville.

-Many hikers will choose to end their hike at Rocky Top, which in my opinion offers the best views among the three summits.
+Hikers can choose to end their hike at Rocky Top, which in my opinion offers the best views among the three summits, making it one of the best hikes in the Smokies.
 However, if you wish proceed towards the highest point you should continue hiking eastbound on the Appalachian Trail.
-Along the way you'll find a couple of spots that provide some outstanding views of Cades Cove.
+Along the way you'll find a couple of spots that provide outstanding views of Cades Cove.

-The highest point on Thunderhead Mountain is reached by walking another 0.3 miles beyond Rocky Top Two.
+The highest point on Thunderhead Mountain is reached by walking another three-tenths of a mile beyond Rocky Top Two.
 Here you'll find a small sign marking the 5527-foot summit.
 At some point someone was kind enough to stack a few rocks at this rather unremarkable highpoint.
 Without this small platform you wouldn't be able to see anything but the tall shrubs that grow along either side of the trail.